Nelleke20/service.sensor-data/README.md

-# service.sensor-data
-Analyse and display sensory data of house temperature and humidity

-## to do:
-create readme
-create drawio

 ### Introduction
 The goal of this project was to analyze the temperature and humidity in house with a simple sensor and store this in a database.
 In addition an API was created which was called and then displayed the results on a webpage.